-Getting sick or injured is not fun.
+Getting sick or injured is no fun.
 The condition pulls you out of your comfortable life and routines.
-Whether you want to or not you have to give up or alter your daily habits to cope with the sickness or injury.
-Not the most fun, but there can be positive aspects of it.
+Whether you want to or not, you have to give up or alter your daily habits in order to be able to cope with the sickness or injury.
+Not the funniest thing, but there can be positive aspects of it.

-It’s not always easy to cope with setbacks with productive outlook, but it beats anger and self-pity every time.
+It’s not always easy to cope with setbacks while maintaining a productive outlook, but it beats anger and self-pity every time.
 What follows are few of my strategies for dealing with sickness and injuries.

 The Ultimate Rule: No complaining

 By complaining you will convince yourself that your life is horrible.
 Also, no-one wants to help you when you complain.
-When asked you can and should be authentic and tell how you are feeling but don’t complain.
+When asked you can and should be authentic and tell how you feel, but don’t complain.
 The next additive rule helps with this.

 You can, and should, have things you enjoy in your life, but becoming dependent on externals for your happiness or peace of mind will deprive you of your tranquility, the ultimate stoic goal.